j2gl/java-diff-utils/README.md

 # Changelog

+## 2.1.0

+- Removes the dependency on Guava

 ## 2.0.0

-- Change groupId and artifactId to prevent conflit with origin library: now 'com.github.java-diff-utils:java-diff-utils' instead of 'jp.skypencil.java-diff-utils:diffutils'
+- Change groupId and artifactId to prevent conflict with origin library: now 'com.github.java-diff-utils:java-diff-utils' instead of 'jp.skypencil.java-diff-utils:diffutils'
 - Adds the ability to differentiate the inserted and deleted tags and class-names in inline-diff
 - Default class-name is now `null` for deleted and inserted data, and "`change`" for change data
 - Default tag for deleted data is `del`